wallabythree/poortwachter/README.md

 click **poortwachter-vX.X.X.X-firefox.xpi**.

-After installation, click on the Poortwachter icon and press **Geef toegang** to give Poortwachter the necessary permissions.
+After installation, click on the Poortwachter icon and press **Geef toegang** to grant Poortwachter the necessary permissions.

 ### Chrome / Edge